vietNGit/parallelSortOMP/README.md

 # parallelSortOMP
-Sorting algorithms implement in serial and parallel OpenMP versions Sorting algorithms covered: Merge Sort, Quick Sort, and Enumeration Sort
+Sorting algorithms implement in serial and parallel OpenMP versions.

+Sorting algorithms covered: Merge Sort, Quick Sort, and Enumeration Sort.

 The main file to run everything is in project1.c.